 There is a clear inability of local government to measure the level of procurement fraud and corruption risk that it faces, that is highlighted in a number of areas that includes the limited number of cases reported, data on procurement fraud and corruption cases aren’t collected, in a large percentage of cases procurement fraud, bribery and corruption isn’t on the corporate risk register and additionally limited spend analysis is conducted, specifically from the respondents:

 22% don’t conduct spend analysis (not commented on within the report)

 Additionally, in the use of data analysis, a positive response was received from 41% of respondents that means that 59% don't use data analysis to proactively detect or investigate fraud and corruption.

-There was a positive response to the question of procurement fraud training, however it isn't clear if there is inconsistent training including trained procurement professionals or fraud and corruption awareness that includes training on finance and procurement systems and processes.
-What isn’t clear is the consistency and quality of procurement fraud and corruption training that is currently being provided, whether it highlights risks within all areas of procurement and projects and how to develop a risk mitigation strategy to protect local government funds.
+There was a positive response to the question of procurement fraud training, however, it isn't clear if there is inconsistent training including trained procurement professionals or fraud and corruption awareness that includes training on finance and procurement systems and processes.
+What also isn’t clear is the consistency and quality of procurement fraud and corruption training that is currently being provided, whether it highlights risks within all areas of procurement and projects and how to develop a risk mitigation strategy to protect local government funds.

 In addition to the report recommendations local government should consider additional areas of risk and mitigation: